Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Preliminary

 We highlight that the scalar multiplication $\beta\cdot$ and $\alpha\cdot$ can be understood as Hodge stars \cite{2000DouglasRichardRagnar} as shown by the downward arrows in \eqref{DR_curl_continu}.
-We shall construct virtual spaces to mimic this diagram in the discrete level. \begin{lemma} Assume $\Gamma$ and $\partial \Omega$ are smooth enough, and they do not intersect.
-Then, the following complex
+We shall construct virtual element spaces to mimic this diagram in the discrete level. \begin{lemma} \RG{Assume that $\Gamma$ is $C^2$ smooth and $\partial \Omega$ is a polygon}, $\Gamma\cap \partial \Omega = \varnothing$.
+Then,

 is exact. \end{lemma} \begin{proof} We first recall the standard exact sequence of the de Rham complex:

 where $D$ is any contractible subdomain of $\Omega$ with Lipschitz boundary $\partial D$.